NeverFuuN/neverfuun.github.io/README.md

 - Fuel logs, favorites, and other user data are stored locally on your device.
 - Some app data may be included in Android’s system backup (if enabled in your device settings).
-- Security is provided by built‑in Android mechanisms and the security measures of third‑party SDKs (Firebase, AdMob, etc.).
+- Security is provided by built-in Android mechanisms and the security measures of third-party SDKs (Firebase, AdMob, etc.).
 - While reasonable measures are taken, no method of transmission or storage is 100% secure.

 ---

 ## 6. Your Rights and Controls

-Because the App does not use accounts or server‑side profiles, you control your data mainly through your device:
+Because the App does not use accounts or server-side profiles, you control your data mainly through your device:

 - **Delete data**:
   - delete individual expense entries inside the App;